 There are medical techniques – such as microfracture surgery – that can prevent or delay the onset of cartilage degeneration following injury or accident, but they do not regenerate healthy cartilage to protect the joints.

 There have also been attempts to use cartilage cells or chondrocytes from the patients’ own joints to make new cartilage in the joint, but these have not been very successful at creating the right structure and function of the cushioning tissue.

 One of the unique features of the new study is that Prof. Martin and colleagues used chondrocytes harvested from a site far away from the damaged joint – from the patients’ nasal septum.
 These cells have a unique ability to grow new cartilage tissue.

 For the study, the team enrolled 10 patients (age 18-55) with full-thickness cartilage damage to the knee and took a biopsy from their nasal septum under local anesthetic.
-They grew chondrocytes harvested from the biopsy tissue by stimulating them with growth factor for 2 weeks.
+They

 The team then took the cultured new cells and seeded them onto “scaffolding” made of collagen and grew them for another 2 weeks.
 The result was a 2-millimeter thick graft of new cartilage measuring about 30-40 millimeters.

 Each patient then underwent surgery where the damaged knee cartilage was removed and replaced with their own cultured graft cut into the appropriate shape.

 After 2 years, scans showed new tissue of similar composition to cartilage had grown at the affected sites.